yAudit/reports/content/01-2024-Peapods-yAudit-Report.md

 ## Final remarks

-The yAudit team conducted an extensive review of the protocol contracts focused around the weighted pods functionality, leading to multiple issues of different severity.
+The Electisec team conducted an extensive review of the protocol contracts focused around the weighted pods functionality, leading to multiple issues of different severity.

 It is refreshing to see a protocol that embraces decentralization and doesn't rely on upgradeable contracts or trusted entities.
 However, this approach brings its own challenges, as observed in the fee processing logic that feeds reward distribution.
 Lack of slippage, highlighted in M-6, is a consequence of the difficulties in executing fair on-chain swaps as part of an automated process during the protocol's lifecycle.